Rights of employees

 - college of applied arts and technology or a university

-- private career college registered under the Private Career Colleges Act, 2005
+- career college registered under the Ontario Career Colleges Act, 2005

 It also does not apply to a secondary school student who performs work under a work experience program that is authorized by the school board that operates the student’s school.